Greetings, and welcome to Studio Simpatico!

 Often, we’ll present an inspiration deck alongside the site map with examples.
 Perhaps our plan is to create a resource center on your site so users can watch webinars and download whitepapers, in which case the inspiration deck might show examples of features, microinteractions, or visuals of other content libraries that we like.
 If we’re crafting a new visual identity (as opposed to working from an existing set of brand and visual identity style guidelines), we’ll often share broader mood boards or website examples to discuss and ideate together.

-When the site map is finalized, we create detailed wireframes for all pages and templates.
+When the site map is finalized, we work closely with your team (often folks who are responsible for your organization’s messaging and positioning) in a workshop model to create detailed wireframes for all pages and templates.
 While a site map shows a bird’s eye view of all pages, a wireframe is a skeletal outline of each page.
 It communicates the page hierarchy and interactions, but is low-fidelity in nature and doesn’t suggest anything about the visual design.
-We typically use Balsamiq Mockups for our wireframes, but we will also sometimes use Omnigraffle or even Sketch templates.
-Wireframes are less about the tool, more about the information being communicated.
+We typically use Balsamiq Mockups for our wireframes, though wireframes are less about the tool, more about the information being communicated.
+Read our blog post about how we build wireframes and how to give efficient feedback on them.

 High-fidelity design: the marriage of UX and brand